 Optimizing Your Incentive Compensation Programs for Maximum Benefit

-Employees should clearly understand how the program works and know what they can expect based on their performance.
+For proper incentive compensation management, employees should clearly understand how the program works and know what they can expect based on their performance.
 Straight commission bonuses are the easiest to calculate and optimize since companies pay them as a fixed amount based on the employee's performance.

 Calculating department-level bonuses can be more complex.
 If a department has eight employees and the budget for a bonus this quarter is $15,000, each employee can expect a maximum bonus of $1,875 ($15,000 / 8).
 Managers must decide whether it makes sense to tie this bonus to individual achievement.
 For example, they can have tiered goals for sales representatives to meet to encourage those who may not be top-performers to still make an effort to earn a portion of the bonus.